 Why become a locum pharmacist?
 You can work your own hours, you can negotiate your own rates and you can travel the country, working in a new city every week!
 Most locums love the thrill of meeting new teams and patients every week.
 You can work in a variety of different roles and environments; such an experience can greatly aid your search for a permanent role if/when that time comes.
 Even if you have a full-time, permanent job, you can locum on the weekends or on your days off.

-For more information on becoming a locum pharmacist or working full time, send us an email to info@locatealocum.com and a member of our team will get back in touch!
+For more information on becoming a locum pharmacist drop us a message using the chat button on the bottom right and a member of our team will get back in touch!